flant/shell-operator/HOOKS.md

 ## How hooks are run

 Shell-operator searches and runs hooks going through the following steps:
 - On start it recursively searches hooks in a working directory.
-A working directory is `"/hooks"` by default and can be specified with a SHELL_OPERATOR_WORKING_DIR environment variable or with a `--working-dir` argument:
+A working directory is `/hooks` by default and can be specified with a `SHELL_OPERATOR_WORKING_DIR` environment variable or with a `--working-dir` argument:
     - directories and files starting with the dot symbol are excluded
     - directories and files are sorted alphabetically
     - every **executable** file counts as a hook.
 - Every found hook is executed to get a binding configuration:
     - hooks are executed in alphabetical order
-    - each hook is executed in the hook directory in which it is located with the `--config` argument and the WORKING_DIR environment variable set
+    - each hook is executed in the hook directory in which it is located with the `--config` argument and the `WORKING_DIR` environment variable set
-    - hook should print a JSON definition of its [bindings](#bindings) to stdout
+    - hook should print a JSON definition of its [bindings](#bindings) to stdout.
-- Shell-operator start its main loop:
+- Shell-operator starts its main loop:
     - schedule and Kubernetes events triggers hook execution
     - hooks are added to the working queue to execute them sequentially
     - if there is more than one hook bound to an event, hooks are added in alphabetical order